 - By December 2019, 294 cane farmers will have implemented improved nutrient practices over 44,100ha in the Burdekin sugarcane growing region.

 The program is designed to provide assistance to help cane growers implement changes that improve management practices and productivity, while also reducing nitrogen runoff into the Great Barrier Reef lagoon.

-This is a voluntary programme funded by the Australian Government Reef Trust III investment through QFF, delivered in the Burdekin NRM region by NQ Dry Tropics.
-The Reef Alliance – Growing a Great Barrier Reef programme is not linked to regulation.
+This is a voluntary project funded by the Australian Government Reef Trust III investment through QFF, delivered in the Burdekin NRM region by NQ Dry Tropics.
+The Reef Alliance – Growing a Great Barrier Reef – Phase I project is not linked to regulation.

 For more information contact: Michael Hobbs (Project Officer) Phone: 0436 282 405 Email: firstname.lastname@example.org